mchenggit/kabanero-event/architecture/README.md

 The resources for a strategy are applied when it has been triggered.
 **TBD: Garbage collection?**

-Note: If the Strategy triggers are organization or repository specific, put them in a separate repo.
+Note: For strategy triggers that are organization or repository specific, put them in a separate repo.
 They are applied during initialization of Kabanero.
 A "Strategy Trigger" strategy can be used to update the triggers when it changes.

 No semantic versioning
-  - Changing version based on Pull Request to update the exact version.
+  - Use Pull Request to change exact version.
 (Can be automated.)
   - Won't accidentally go back to old version if available version changes.
   - Can easily reproduce the original build on rebuild.
-  - Applications that fail on new version can be fixed at their own pace.
+  - Applications that fail on new version can be fixed at their own pace by adding code to Pull Request or moving to another version.

 Can provide pre-defined strategies.
 For example,
 - One-stage strategy